motdotla/writings/articles/posts/creating-your-first-heroku-buildpack.md

 ### Archive the binary

 Now let's archive the generated binary files.
+The buildpack expects the binary in archived form.

 ```
 cd ~
 tar czf mupdf.tar.gz -C /app/usr/local .
 ```

-### Save the archive locally
+### Transfer the archive to your local machine

-Now, we will use srvdir to download the tar.gz to our local machine.
+There are a number of ways to do this, but I prefer using [srvdir](http://srvdir.net).
+It's easiest.

+While still in the Heroku runtime environment.

 ```
 curl https://raw.githubusercontent.com/scottmotte/srvdir-binary/master/srvdir.tar.gz -O -ssl3